 R.I.P.
 Jim’s Hamburgers

-Paper over the windows doesn’t necessarily mean this classic restaurant at 2005 W. Superior St. in Duluth’s friendly West End is closed for good, but the word on the street is that it has been closed for a few months and will stay that way.
-(It was included in the “Breakfast in Duluth” post 10 months ago.)
+The paper over the windows at this classic restaurant on the ground floor of the Seaway Hotel, 2005 W. Superior St. in Duluth’s friendly West End, reveals it is out of business.
+(Jim’s Hamburgers was included in the “Breakfast in Duluth” post just 10 months ago.)

 This was the last of four Jim’s Hamburger locations in Duluth.
 Jim Overlie was the founder, opening the first one in 1937.
 I think the West End location opened in the 1940s.
 Overlie sold in 1985 to Dick and Mary Christensen.
 Dick died in 2000 and Mary died in 2006.
 Their son Denny took over ownership.